Ishtiaq-Hossen/Super-Meal/README.md

 ## Technologies Used

 - Flutter: A cross-platform framework for building apps for both iOS and Android.
+- Riverpod state-management used for better data handling
 - Dart: Programming language used for the development of the app.

 ## Getting Started